DeathlyMade/Road-Extraction-Models/K-Means-Clustering/README.md

 ### Data

-The sample images on which we ran our code, and the corresponding output images can be found here.
+The sample images on which we ran our code and the corresponding output images can be found here.

-We collected these images from Google Maps and using drone.
-The reference images for result evaluation were created using Adobe Photoshop and thresholded using python.
+These images are from the DeepGlobe challenge dataset.